MileHacker Logo

 Important Note for Outdoor Activities

-Most significant outdoor adventures like hiking, caving, or extensive water sports are outside Belize City proper and generally require organized day trips or longer excursions.
+Most significant outdoor adventures like hiking, caving, or extensive water sports are outside Belize City proper and generally require day trips that are organized or longer excursions.

 Cultural Immersion

-Engage with Belizean culture through various experiences and events.
+Engage with Belizean its culture through a range of experiences and events.

 Workshops & Performances